babel/website/docs/roadmap.md

 ### Overhaul the Babel REPL

-The Babel REPL is a conveninent playground to learn how Babel transpiles source code.
+The Babel REPL is a convenient playground to learn how Babel transpiles source code.

 Current limits:

 - The REPL does not support `assumptions` config.
-Although we have delicated per-assumption basis mini REPL on https://babel.dev/assumptions, currently we can not show how these `assumptions` may work toghether
+Although we have a dedicated per-assumption basis mini REPL on https://babel.dev/assumptions, currently we can not show how these `assumptions` might work together
 - The REPL does not support plugin options.
 Some plugins have required options, such as `@babel/plugin-proposal-record-and-tuple` and `@babel/plugin-proposal-decorators` https://github.com/babel/website/issues/1292, https://github.com/babel/website/issues/2224, https://github.com/babel/website/pull/1970